Google スプレッドシートとGitLabの連携イメージ

 __wf_reserved_inherit

-The following screen will be displayed, so check the "Title" and "Description".
+The following screen will be displayed, so let's check the "Title" and "Description".

-If changes are needed, you can click on the relevant part to make changes.
+If changes are needed, you can make them by clicking on the relevant section.

 First, set the trigger by clicking "When a row is updated".